jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

 ### 72 Limitation where applicant receiving another benefit or war pension
 Notwithstanding anything to the contrary in this Act,— (a) No person is entitled to receive more than 1 benefit in his or her own right, except as provided in sections 39D, 61EA,, 61G, and 69C:
-  (b) No person who is granted a pension or allowance under the War Pensions Act 1954 or in respect of whom such a pension or allowance is payable, other than—shall be granted any benefit:
+  (b) No person who is granted a pension or allowance under the War Pensions Act 1954 or in respect of whom such a pension or allowance is payable, other than— shall be granted any benefit:
     (i) A pension or allowance granted to that person by reason of his own disablement; or (ia) a pension or payment granted under Part 6 of that Act; or.
     (ii) A pension or a mother's allowance granted to that person as the widow of a deceased member of the New Zealand or any other Commonwealth forces or of the Emergency Reserve Corps or of the New Zealand mercantile marine; or